 The UK Government has set an objective for England to be a world leader in fighting dementia and has committed to improving diagnosis, care and support, and research.

 The Challenge on Dementia 2020, published in February 2015, sets out what the UK Government wants to see in place by 2020 in order for England to be:

 Some of the key objectives of the Challenge are:

-This note focuses on policies in England.
-Health is a devolved matter, and so each of the devolved administrations are responsible for setting their own policies in this area.
-The note briefly outlines dementia strategies implemented by the Governments in Scotland, Wales and Northern Ireland in section 6.
+Health and social care are devolved matters, and so each of the devolved administrations are largely responsible for setting their own dementia policies.
+While this Library briefing focuses on policies in England, dementia strategies in Scotland, Wales and Northern Ireland are briefly outlined in section 5.

 Commons Briefing papers SN07007